tpm2-software/tpm2-tools/man/tpm2_policysigned.1.md

     if the data came from an external source like OpenSSL.
 The tool currently supports rsassa and ecdsa.

+  * **-t**, **\--expiration**=_NATURAL_NUMBER_:

+    Set the expiration time of the policy in seconds.
+In absence of nonceTPM the expiration time is the policy timeout value.
+If expiration is a negative value an authorization ticket is additionally returned.
+If expiration value is 0 then the policy does not have a time limit on the authorization.

 ## References

 [common options](common/options.md) collection of common options that provide